International Orientation Assistants

 - Has a minimum GPA of 2.5

-- Maintains full-time student status at Calvin and fulfills the college's eligibility requirements for participation in campus activities as reflected in the Student Handbook.
+- Maintains full-time student status at Calvin and fulfills the university's eligibility requirements for participation in campus activities as reflected in the Student Handbook

 - Specific responsibilities

-Calvin's international orientation program is divided into International Passport (specifically for international students from Saturday, Aug.
-26 through Thursday, Aug.
-31) and QUEST (a fall component for all new students) from Thursday Aug.
-31 through Sept.
-2. Orientation Assistants will participate in all aspects of the International Passport program and help with some aspects of PASSPORT III, but are not involved with the QUEST program.
+Calvin's international orientation program is divided into International PASSPORT (specifically for international students) from Saturday, Aug.
+22 through Thursday, Aug.
+27 and QUEST (a fall component for all new students) from Thursday, Aug.
+27 through Sunday, Aug.
+30. Orientation assistants will participate in all aspects of the International Passport program and help with some aspects of PASSPORT III but are not involved with the QUEST program.

-- Spring: Orientation Assistants will attend a leadership training session in April and in addition, meet together weekly to prepare and pray for the incoming first year students.
+- Spring: Orientation assistants will attend a leadership training session in April and meet together weekly to prepare and pray for the incoming first-year students.

-- Fall: All Orientation Assistants will be expected to convene for the training program that begins at 12:00 PM on Friday, Aug.
-18, 2017; Housing will be available starting on Thursday, Aug.
-17, 2017.
+- Fall: All orientation assistants will be expected to convene for the training program that begins at 12 p.m. on Sunday, Aug.
+16, 2020.
+Housing will be available starting on Saturday, Aug.
+15, 2020.

-During and after the orientation program, Orientation Assistants will also participate in a reflective evaluation of the entire orientation program.
+During and after the orientation program, orientation assistants will participate in a reflective evaluation of the entire orientation program.

-In mid-November, OA's will help set up and attend International Passport Reunion.
+In mid-November, orientaton assistants will help set up and attend International PASSPORT Reunion.

 - What's the compensation?